Lessons & Reflections on 1 Year of Travel

 Lesson: Know When to Let Go

-It has been a privilege to take the space and time to see and experience the beauty of the natural world with peace and leisure.
-It was the first time I really opened my eyes to appreciate all the wonders and magic that already exists all around us.
+It has been a privilege to take the space and time to see and experience the beauty of the natural world, with peace and leisure.
+It was the first time I really opened my eyes to appreciate all the wonders and the magic that already exists all around us.

 Here are some highlights from my travels in one year:

-• Living in Tulum: meditating and healing with the butterflies, bugs, birds, stars, rainbows, spirits and synchronicities; re-emergence as a free woman; having a transformative motorbike accident
+• Living in Mexico: meditating with the butterflies, bugs, birds, stars, rainbows, spirits and synchronicities.

 • Learning to scuba dive in cenotes